sam-ludlow/mame-ao/README.md

 - wait for the MAME Shell to start
 - enter a machine name and press enter e.g. "mrdo", or use the UI.

+## Important notes

+The first time you run it will take a while and use a lot of RAM.

+Please be patient, subsequent runs will not.

 ## UI

 After mame-ao has fully started browse to http://127.0.0.1:12380/.
 Just click on image.